 All children are entitled to access a broad and balanced curriculum delivered in an age and stage appropriate manner.
 Teachers will include a range of teaching styles and groupings to allow all children to make progress.
 Every child will be given opportunity to develop their skills independently and in groups, enhancing their own confidence and self-esteem.
+We will ensure that pupils with SEND receive access to the RSHE curriculum through the use of high-quality scaffolding techniques planned into our lessons.

 We actively celebrate the diversity of our pupils, their families and the wider whole-school community.
-RSHE AND LIFE SKILLS will always be taught in a non-judgemental, non-biased and fully inclusive manner through clear, impartial, scientific information as well as covering the law, to ensure all pupils have equal access to our RSHE AND LIFE SKILLS curriculum.
-We do not use RSHE AND LIFE SKILLS as a means of promoting any form of sexual orientation over another.
+RSHE will always be taught in a non-judgemental, non-biased and fully inclusive manner through clear, impartial, scientific information as well as covering the law, to ensure all pupils have equal access to our RSHE curriculum.
+We do not use RSHE as a means of promoting any form of sexual orientation over another.